robjordan/projector-control/README.md

 * Close the camera relay for a period defined by *Camera:Pulse*.
 I found this needed to be at least 2 seconds, due to exposure bracketing; the shutter release must remain pressed for as long as it takes to photograph and store three images in the camera's buffer.
 * Pause for a further period defined by *Projector:Interval* to allow images to be written to disk.

+The cycle is repeated until all slides, defined by *Projector:Slides*, have been processed.

 With my rather ancient Panasonic G1, and a class 10 memory card, I found I could take process one slide (with three bracketed images) in around 6 seconds.
 Thus a full, 80-slide carousel can be processed, unattended, in about 8 minutes.

 # Inspiration